dapogon/cellcoal/README.md

 1. Download: get the program from the GitHub repository at <https://github.com/dapogon/cellcoal>.
 Under the "Code" tab you will see a section call "release".
 Click on it download the source code in .zip (or tar.gz) format.
 Then unzip the *cellcoal-x.y.z.zip* file (for example, cellcoal-1.0.0).
 You should see now a folder called cellcoal-x.y.z.
 Move into the folder to compile and run the program.

-2. Compile: type make.
+2. Compile: type `make`.
 The program should compile without much problem in Linux/MacOSX.
 The makefile is provided for the gcc compiler.

-3. Run: type ./cellcoal.
-Arguments will be read from a parameter file called `parameters`.
+3. Run: type `./cellcoal`.
+Arguments will be read from a parameter file called *parameters*.
 Alternatively, arguments can be entered directly in the command line, or from a specific parameter file with a different name.

 ## Citation